wren-lang/wren/doc/site/concurrency.markdown

 ## Passing values

 Calling and yielding fibers is used for passing control, but it can also pass *data*.
 When you call a fiber, you can optionally pass a value to it.

-If the fiber has yielded and is waiting to resume, the value becomes the return value of the `yield()` call:
+If you create a fiber using a function that takes a parameter, you can pass a value to it through `call()`:

     :::wren
+    var fiber = Fiber.new {|param|
+      System.print(param)
+    }

+    fiber.call("Here you go") //> Here you go

+If the fiber has yielded and is waiting to resume, the value you pass to call becomes the return value of the `yield()` call when it resumes:

+    :::wren
-    var fiber = Fiber.new {
+    var fiber = Fiber.new {|param|
+      System.print(param)
       var result = Fiber.yield()
       System.print(result)
     }

-    fiber.call("discarded")
-    fiber.call("sent")

-This prints "sent".
-Note that the first value sent to the fiber through call is ignored.
-That's because the fiber isn't waiting on a `yield()` call, so there's nowhere for the sent value to go.
+    fiber.call("First") //> First
+    fiber.call("Second") //> Second

 Fibers can also pass values *back* when they yield.
 If you pass an argument to `yield()`, that will become the return value of the `call()` that was used to